ItzARubix/NylCaster/README.md

 - The executable should now be in the build directory.
 To run it, run `./FeedTheBeast`

 ## If you want to use the SFML submodule
-- Make sure Meson, CMake, and SFML are all installed
+- Make sure Meson and CMake are both installed
 - Clone and `cd` into this repository
 - Run `meson setup builddir`
 - Run `cd builddir`